sdelliot/firewheel/README.rst

 Please report any bugs that you find on our GitHub page.
 We happily accept pull requests (PR), big or small.
-Please see the :ref:`contributing` for more information.
+Please see the `Contributor Guide <https://sandialabs.github.io/firewheel/developer/contributing.html>`_ for more information.

-Any security-related issues should be reported directly to the developers at: ``firewheel AT sandia DOT gov`` (see :ref:`SECURITY <security>`) for more information.
+Any security-related issues should be reported directly to the developers at: ``firewheel AT sandia DOT gov`` (see `SECURITY.md <https://sandialabs.github.io/firewheel/developer/security.html>`_) for more information.

 *******
 License